jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 the transaction did not truly run in a isolation, since the data that T1 saw changed before T1 could commit.

-TLDR: **Phantom read** anomaly happens when one transaction predicate (select query) changes by having more rows when the predicate is repeated.
+Definition: **Phantom read** anomaly happens when one transaction predicate (select query) changes by having more rows when the predicate is repeated.

 ## Issues with isolation levels & anomalies